SoftwareAG/c8y-docs/content/standard-tenant/managing-data-bundle/latest-value.md

   title: Latest measurement values
   content: "This section describes how to create a configuration for automated persistence of measurement values under the `c8y_LatestMeasurements` fragment..
 If a measurement is created with a series that matches the configuration the device managed object is updated with the last series sent to the platform."
 ---
+{{< c8y-admon-preview >}}
-This section describes how to create a configuration for automated persistence of measurement values under the `c8y_LatestMeasurements` fragment..
-If a measurement is created with a series that matches the configuration the device managed object is updated with the last series sent to the platform.
+This section describes how to create a configuration for automated persistence of measurement values under the `c8y_LatestMeasurements` fragment.

 ### How to enable it